 Always spell out SIU School of Medicine on first reference, then SIU SOM is acceptable for internal communications.
 Do NOT use SIU SoM or SIUSOM.
-In external writing, such as press releases or website SIU School of Medicine should be spelled out in all references.
+When writing for an external audience, such as press releases or website SIU School of Medicine should be spelled out in all references.
 It is not necessary to spell out Southern Illinois University on first reference, but should be considered a best practice for audiences unfamiliar with SIU.